-To qualitatively validate our framework, we conduct a visual comparison of some of the models in Table \ref{tab:ablation_framework}.
-The results are shown in Figure \ref{fig:sup_ablation_vis}.
-We can clearly observe that complete results of $\romannumeral 1$ (baseline) have some defects, e.g., the density of incomplete area and complete area is inconsistent, noise points will be generated in the hollowed out area and some missing regions can not be complete enough.
-With the IOI pretrain $\romannumeral 3$ , the large missing area can be more complete. e.g., compared with setting $\romannumeral 1$ , the incomplete area of the bench is more complete in setting $\romannumeral 3$ .
-When adding the semantic conditional network for refinement (setting $\romannumeral 4$), the density problem can be solved effectively and the missing areas can be more complete.
+\textbf{Qualitative visualizations of framework ablations.} To qualitatively validate our framework, we conduct a visual comparison of some settings in Table \ref{tab:ablation_framework}, the visualizations are shown in Figure \ref{fig:sup_ablation_vis}.
+We can clearly observe that completions of setting $\romannumeral 1$ have some defects, e.g., the density of incomplete areas and complete areas is inhomogeneous, noisy points are generated in the hollowed out areas and some partial regions can not be completely filled in.
+With the IOI pretraining $\romannumeral 3$ , the large missing areas can be completed more accurately. e.g., the incomplete areas of the bench and lamp are more complete in setting $\romannumeral 3$.
+When adding our semantic conditional network for refinement (setting $\romannumeral 4$), the density problem can be solved effectively and the missing areas can be more complete.